Next: , Previous: , Up: SES: Simple Emacs Spreadsheet [Contents][Index]

 14.01 Total

-By default, the labels in column B are right-justified.
+By default, the cell value print-out is right aligned, that is the reason for such an alignment for the notes in column ‘B’.
 To change that, you can enter a printer function for the whole column, using e.g., M-p ("%s").
+Enclosing "%s" into a list tells SES to align left.
 You can override a column’s printer function in any individual cell using p.

-If Joe pays back his loan, you might blank that entry; e.g., by positioning the cursor in cell A5 and pressing C-d twice.
-If you do that, the total cell will display ‘######’.
-That is because the regular + operator does not handle a range that contains some empty cells.
+If Joe pays back his loan, you might blank that entry; e.g., by positioning the cursor in cell A5 and pressing C-d.
+If you do that, the total printed out in cell A6 will display ‘######’.
+That is because the value in an empty cell is typically nil, and the regular + operator fails to handle a range that contains that value.
 Instead of emptying the cell, you could enter a literal ‘0’, or delete the entire row using C-k.
 An alternative is to use the special function ses+ instead of the regular +:

 (ses+ A2 A3 A4 A5)